 Geriatricians: These doctors are trained specifically to care for older people and can help prevent problems common among them.
-For example, geriatricians avoid prescribing drugs that are particularly likely to cause problems in older people and may stop drugs that have minimal benefit or potential side effects (see also Aging and Drugs Aging and Drugs Drugs, the most common medical intervention, are an important part of medical care for older people.
-Without drugs, many older people would function less well or die at an earlier age.
-Older... read more ).
+For example, geriatricians avoid prescribing drugs that are particularly likely to cause problems in older people and may stop drugs that have minimal benefit or potential side effects (see also Aging and Drugs Aging and Medications Medications, the most common medical intervention, are an important part of medical care for older people.
+Without medications, many older people would function less well or die at an earlier... read more ).

 Guidelines: Hospitals may also follow guidelines for care (protocols) developed specifically for older people.

 An assigned nurse: Sometimes one nurse is assigned to have primary responsibility for and to monitor a person’s care.
 This nurse makes sure that other staff members understand the treatment plan for the person.